Seattle Web Design

 December 8th, 2007

 I recently had an experience working on a website that was created using an online website builder tool.
+This article describes the experience of using an online website builder tool and your other options.
 My client had created the website herself using one of the many available do-it-yourself online template tools and wanted to integrate a shopping cart.
 After a few tests, it became clear that my work on the website would interfere with this website builder, and we had to abandon the builder altogether if we were to have a successful shopping cart integration.
 After working with the files that were generated with this website builder tool, I wanted to share the experience, because many of you might be contemplating doing websites yourself using an online website builder tool (free or otherwise).

 Read the rest of this entry »